fyne-io/docs.fyne.io/api/v2.5/dialog/index.md

 ```go
 func ShowCustomWithoutButtons(title string, content fyne.CanvasObject, parent fyne.Window)
 ```
-ShowCustomWithoutButtons shows a dialog, wihout buttons, over the specified application using custom content.
+ShowCustomWithoutButtons shows a dialog, without buttons, over the specified application using custom content.
 The MinSize() of the CanvasObject passed will be used to set the size of the window.

 <div class="since">Since: <code>